19hours/sg-statutes/Acts/Immigration Act.md

 [38/93]

-(5) Where an order of removal under subsection (1) has been made in respect of any person, any permit, certificate or pass to enter or remain in Singapore issued to him under this Act or the regulations shall cease to be valid.
+(5) Where an order of removal under subsection (1) has been made in respect of any person, any permit, pass or certificate to enter or remain in Singapore issued to him under this Act or the regulations shall cease to be valid.

 [38/93]

-(6) Nothing in this Part or the regulations shall require the Minister, the Controller or any other public officer to disclose any fact, produce any document or assign any reason for the making of any removal order under this Part which he considers it to be against the public interest to do so.
+(6) Nothing in this Part or the regulations shall require the Minister, the Controller or any other public officer to disclose any fact, produce any document or assign any reason for the making of any order of removal under this Part which he considers it to be against the public interest to do so.

 [38/93]